gofractally/psibase/libraries/psio/fracpack.md

 or remove old fields.Empty fields are serialized as all 0's which allows them to be effeciently compressed, if desired, using the algorithm from Cap 'n' Proto.

+## TODO

+1. variant needs a size prefix for forward/backward compatibility
+2. must check that heap offset >= fixed_size
+3. must require that all fields after first optional are optional (compile time check)
+4. must test structs with size 0, useful for variant tags, may not be used in vectors
+5. must require that each offset value is a particular value
+6. must signal when valid, but unknown types/fields are present

 ## Non Performance Benefits

 1. Data is smaller
-2. There is a canonical representation (good for hashing )
+2. There is a canonical representation (good for hashing and security )
 3. No CPU Bombs (structures packed such that the parse time is nor corelated to data size)

 This document describes the serialized format.